Updated December 1, 2023

 - Time Loan: This loan (including interest) is paid at a specified future date.

 - Installment Loan: This loan is paid back in a series of installments over a period.
 The amount of installment will be as per terms decided beforehand.

 - Demand Loan: This loan repayment is dependent on when the lender demands the same.

 What is a Bond?

 A bond is for a fixed term.
 The amount to be paid usually includes variable and fixed interest payments.
 The principal is usually returned at the end of the period and interest could be paid periodically.
 A period of interest is called a coupon.

 - Government Bonds: This is considered a risk-free investment and has a lower yield.

-- Asset-Backed Securities: This kind of bond is normally issued by banks or financial institutions and is backed a stream of future cash flow.
-The most known Asset-backed security is Mortgage-backed security (MBS), it is infamous due to its role in the financial crisis (2007-08).
+- Asset-Backed Securities: This kind of bond is normally issued by banks or financial institutions and is backed by a stream of future cash flow.
+The most known Asset-backed security is Mortgage-backed security (MBS), which is infamous due to its role in the financial crisis (2007-08).

 Below is the top 9 difference between Bond vs Loan

 Let us discuss some of the major differences between Bond vs Loan: